Heat Pump Installation

 How do Heat Pumps work?

 The pump draws air through itself with fans, extracts the available heat via a heat exchanger containing a refrigerant liquid.
-As the refrigerant heats up it vaporises and turns into a gas, which is then squashed by a compressor, which rapidly increases it's temperature.
-This process is what provides usable heat for your home.
-As the gas transfers its heat into your home, it condenses, becomes liquid again then returns to the start of the cycle to keep repeating.
-The continuous process only uses electricity, produces negligible additional emissions and can have an energy efficiency of over 300%.
+As the refrigerant heats up it vaporises and turns into a gas, which is then compressed, rapidly increasing it in temperature.
+This process only takes a few seconds and is what provides usable heat for your home.
+The cycle to keep repeating.
+The continuous process only uses a nominal amount of electricity, produces negligible additional emissions and can have an energy efficiency of over 300%.
 The warmer the outside temperature, the more efficient the process however these remarkable machines will work down to an incredible -20c, which is almost unheard of in the UK.

 The most efficient heat pump is the one that is not running so insulate your building!